-- Tests on QPTL Formulae: Satisfiability and validity tests are supported.
-The equivalence test between two formulae is not supported directly, but can be easily realized by connecting the two formulae with the mutual implication operator (↔) and testing the resulting formula for validity. - Simplifying Büchi Automata: The user can use the simplification (by simulation) operation to find states of a Büchi automaton that simulate each other and merge those states; there is also an operation for simplifying generalized Büchi Automata by pruning fair sets (acceptance sets).
-The algorithm for finding simulation relations is an adaption of that proposed by Somenzi and Bloem [SB00].
-Figure 4 shows an example of running the simplification algorithm on an automaton translated from the formula $\Box(p \to p \ W \ q)$ (once p becomes true, it will remain true continuously until q becomes true, which may never occur).
-To understand the original machine-translated automaton is somewhat difficult.
-After the simplification, one gets a smaller automaton, as shown in Figure 4(b), which is easier to understand. - Exporting Büchi Automata as Promela Code: Once an automaton has been defined and tested, the user can export it in the Promela (the system modeling language of SPIN) syntax on the screen or as a file.
+- Exporting Büchi Automata as Promela Code: Once an automaton has been defined and tested, the user can export it in the Promela (the system modeling language of SPIN) syntax on the screen or as a file.
 This makes it possible to use GOAL as a graphical specification definition frontend to an automata-theoretic model checker like SPIN. - The Automata Repository: This repository contains a collection of frequently used temporal formulae and their corresponding equivalent automata, which have been optimized by hand and checked by the GOAL tool itself.
 For beginners, this should be very convenient for learning the relation between Büchi automata and linear temporal logic.

 GOAL is implemented in Java for the ease of installation.
-Its automaton and graph modules were adapted and extended from those of JFLAP [RF], which is a visual interactive tool for learning and teaching the classical theory of automata and formal languages.
+Its automata and graph modules were adapted and extended from those of JFLAP [25], a tool for classic theory of computation.
 The most complicated algorithms implemented in GOAL are those for translating temporal formulae into automata and for complementing and simplifying automata, as summarized in Table 1.
-QPTL formula to Büchi automaton translation is done by combining one of the PTL formula to Büchi automaton translation algorithms with Sistla's approach for handling quantification [SVW87].
+QPTL to Büchi automata translation is done by combining one of the PTL to Büchi automata translation algorithms with Sistla's approach for handling quantification [30].

-4. Basic Usages
+4 Basic Usages